Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Experiments

 \subsubsection{Spatial immersion}

-To evaluate the spatial immersion of the camera control results, we calculate the score $I_s$, which gauges the feature-level consistency between the actor's motion and camera movement.
-We compare our method with two alternative camera controllers.
-The first is an optimization model \cite{yu2022bridging}, which generates camera placements while taking into account the fidelity and aesthetics of the shots.
-The second is a general tracking method, which is widely employed in game design \cite{burelli2016game} and video production \cite{brown2016cinematography}.
-In this method, the camera is attached to the actor's head or pelvis based on the desired shot type for efficiently tracking his action.

-These three methods are tested in our 3D virtual environment using 37 well-staged screenplays, which provide designed character action $M$ and initial camera placement $C_0$.
-However, as the focus of this experiment is on spatial immersion, all emotion factors are set to neutral (i.e., $E$=1) to prevent interference with the evaluation.
-We extract the mean velocity of the character action as the ground-truth actor feature in the spatial domain.
-Similarly, for each method, the spatial camera feature is represented by the camera velocity between frames.
-All the obtained features are $\in \mathbb{R}^{(T-1) \times Q}$ and are normalized to the range [0,1].
-We employ the Hausdorff Distance (HD) as the metric to assess the feature-based similarity between the actor and camera for spatial immersion.
+To evaluate the immersion arising from spatial actor-camera synchronization, we measure the consistency between character action features $Z_{s}^{a}$ and camera movement features $Z_{s}^{c}$ to quantify the spatial tracking performance.
+Due to cross-platform difficulty, we implement two advanced auto-cinematography methods from Burelli et al. \cite{burelli2016game} and Yu et al. \cite{yu2023novel} within our environment for comparison.
+Burelli et al. \cite{burelli2016game} propose attaching the camera fixedly to a specific actor joint based on the desired shot type for efficient action tracking.
+Yu et al. \cite{yu2023novel} offer an optimization-based camera controller that follows the focused actor considering fidelity and aesthetics.
+We tested these models across 37 virtually-staged screenplays, designed with character action $M$, initial camera placement $C_0^{*}$, and neural emotion variable (i.e., $E$=1).
+The mean action velocity, serving as ground-truth actor features $Z_{s}^{a}$, and the corresponding camera velocity $Z_{s}^{c}$ are compared together using the Hausdorff Distance (HD) for calculating feature-level similarity.
+Both features are normalized to [0,1] and structured as $\mathbb{R}^{(T-1) \times Q}$.

-As observed in the left of Fig. \ref{spatial}, the HD results demonstrate that our system significantly surpasses the other two models in synchronizing with the actor's physical behavior.
-This improved performance is attributed to our method's ability to mimic the decision-making of director in cinematography, learning an appropriate saliency distribution for each body part to enhance spatial immersion.
-The qualitative example on the right side of Fig. \ref{spatial} further verifies that our method can capture and follow real-time actor movements, which improves the strategy in \cite{yu2022bridging} that operates every specific interval.
-Moreover, in comparison to the general tracking method, the utilization of the saliency map in our camera control system avoids constant focus on the movements of fixed body parts, thereby preserving the overall trend of the actor's motion better.
+The Hausdorff Distance (HD) results in the left of Fig. \ref{spatial} demonstrate that our system significantly surpasses the other two models in generating camera features consistent with the performed action.
+This improvement is attributed to our actor-to-camera generation framework.
+The qualitative example on the right side of Fig. \ref{spatial} further verifies that our method can smoothly track actor movements in real time, which outperforms the periodic updating strategy in Yu et al. \cite{yu2023novel}.
+Moreover, compared to Burelli et al. \cite{burelli2016game}, the use of saliency maps in our method avoids constant focus on a fixed body joint during camera trajectory synthesis, thereby better preserving the overall trend of character action.